-- It is proposed that the following rating principles are included in the rating framework: - Rates being payable in four instalments only - o Maintaining the existing differential rating structure - o Charging five properties under the Cultural and Recreational Lands Act 1963 - o To declare through the budget to separate all waste and recycling collection fees from general rates and create new service rates. - Levy a service rate for the provision of kerbside waste collection services; and - o Levy a service rate for the provision of public waste services. - o Levying a Service Charge on non-rateable residential land for the provision of a waste service. - Not offering any Council concessions - o Not offering any incentives for prompt payment. - Not levying a Municipal Charge - Charging penalty interest in accordance with section 172 of the Local Government Act 1989 - Undertaking collections of unpaid rates in accordance with sections 180 and 181 of the Local Government Act 1989
+- It is proposed that that the following rating principles are included in the rating framework: - Rates being payable in four instalments only - Maintaining the existing differential rating structure - o Charging five properties under the Cultural and Recreational Lands Act 1963 - To declare through the budget to separate all waste and recycling collection fees from general rates and create new service rates. - o Levy a service rate for the provision of a standard waste service; and - o Levy a service rate for the provision municipal waste collection. - Levying a Service Charge on non-rateable residential land for the provision on a waste service. - Not offering any Council concessions - Not offering any incentives for prompt payment. - Not levying a Municipal Charge - Charging penalty interest in accordance with section 172 of the Local Government Act 1989 - Undertaking collections of unpaid rates in accordance with sections 180 and 181 of the Local Government Act 1989